rabiswal/rabiswal.github.io/src/pages/how-my-mom-taught-me-about-containers/index.md

 ![Native VM](./native-vm.jpg)

 **Container** -
 A container is nothing but an ***isolated process***(or you can say it's a *containerized process*).
 It runs directly on top of the host OS, just like another regular process.
 Since it's just like a regular process, you can see better performance, less memory consumption as compared to VM.
 But what makes it different from a regular process is its isolation.
-Here is a pictorial view of how container runs.

 ![Container](./container-vm.jpg)